amedia/dbtwiz/README.md

 # Command for opening model source files in editor
 editor = "code"

+# Enable debug logging of some internal dbtwiz operations.
+You won't
+# need this unless you're working on or helping troubleshoot dbtwiz.
+log_debug = false

 # Command for showing prerendered model info files in the interactive
 # fzf-based selector.
 The default should work in GitHub Codespaces,
 # on Linux or on MacOS with GNU coreutils installed.